adauto82/kramp-test-service/README.md

 Why i ussed Dropwizzard
 ---

-I choosed [Dropwizard](https://github.com/dropwizard/dropwizard) because it simplified the building of the API resolving the marshalling and unmarshalling of the objects and camed with an ops-friendly library called metrics.
-Also it used my first choice that was Jersey, and it uses it internally, but mostly because of the speed that allowed me to build the API, resolving the metrics.
-Also i wanted to tested because i read a lot of recommendations for it and i just did 3 years of spring API’s so i wanted something different.
+I choosed [Dropwizard](https://github.com/dropwizard/dropwizard) because it simplified the building of the API using Jersey that was my first choice for REST and camed with an ops-friendly library called metrics, developed by them.
+Also i wanted to tested because i read a lot of recommendations for it and i just did 3 years of spring API’s so i wanted something different and promising.
+The process wasn't painless but the downsides that i expirienced aren't that bad.

+I have more reasons but i wanted to keep this brief.